OCB7D2D/OcbLightEnablerPOI/README.md

-# OCB Light Enabler POI Mod - 7 Days to Die (V1.0 exp) Addon
+# OCB Light Enabler POI Mod - 7 Days to Die (V1.0) Addon

 A silly mod to allow anyone to toggle any poi light ¯\\_(ツ)_/¯